“If Meath wanted to win an All-Ireland they had to beat the real Derry”

-The ‘real’ Derry turned up in Clones claims Oak leaf All Ireland wining manager
+The ‘real’ Derry turned up in Clones claims Oak leaf All Ireland winning manager

 Derry 1-17, Meath 1-9